Spellbinding snowmobile glacier tour on Vatnajökull, the largest glacier in Europe. Experience spine-tingling action and

 What to bring: Warm outdoor clothing, good hiking or winter shoes, sunglasses, camera and a valid driver license.
 We recommend that you bring a packed lunch along as well.

-From April-October you meet us at Flatey, a dairy farm which is 38 km West of Höfn and 42 km east of Jökulsárlón Glacier Lagoon.
-From November-March you meet us at Jökulsárlón Glacier Lagoon 30 minutes before the stated departure time.
+From April-October The meeting point is Flatey, a dairy farm which is 38 km West of Höfn and 42 km east of Jökulsárlón Glacier Lagoon.

 When booking odd numbers: 1,3,5 etc. you will need to book “solo rider”.